fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 First, my daughter just got born!
 I don't expect to have much time to work on tantivy or blog for quite a while.

 Second, I will join Google Tokyo in April.
-I expect it will this new position to nurture my imposter syndrome.
-Besides, starting a new job usually bring its bit of overhead to get used to the new position / development environment.
+I expect this new position to nurture my imposter syndrome.
+Besides, starting a new job usually brings its bit of overhead to get used to the new position / development environment.
 The next year will be very busy for me !